dpt/Aha/README.md

 Aha!
 ----

-Henry S. Warren's 'Aha!' superoptimiser tool with a couple of mods make it more appropriate for targeting ARM and Thumb code. e.g. It knows about the BIC and RSB instructions.
+This is Henry S. Warren's 'Aha!' superoptimiser tool with a couple of mods make it more appropriate for targeting ARM and Thumb code. e.g. It knows about the `BIC` and `RSB` instructions.

-Also various rejiggery of source the exact nature of which escapes me at the moment.
+It also has various rejiggery of source the exact nature of which escapes me at the moment.

 Build a binary with: